Yevgeny Baratynsky: Poetry

 Baratynsky's earliest poems are punctuated by conscious efforts to write differently from Pushkin whom he regarded as a model of perfection.
 Even Eda, his first long poem, though inspired by Pushkin's The Prisoner of the Caucasus, adheres to a realistic and homely style, with a touch of sentimental pathos but not a trace of romanticism.
 It is written, like all that Baratynsky wrote, in a wonderfully precise style, next to which Pushkin's seems hazy.
 The descriptive passages are among the best—the stern nature of Finland was particularly dear to Baratynsky.

 His short pieces from the 1820s are distinguished by the cold, metallic brilliance and sonority of the verse.
-They are dryer and clearer than anything in the whole of Russian poetry before Akhmatova.
+They are drier and clearer than anything in the whole of Russian poetry before Akhmatova.
 The poems from that period include fugitive, light pieces in the Anacreontic and Horatian manner, some of which have been recognized as the masterpieces of the kind, as well as love elegies, where a delicate sentiment is clothed in brilliant wit.

 In his mature work (which includes all his short poems written after 1829) Baratynsky is a poet of thought, perhaps of all the poets of the "stupid nineteenth century" the one who made the best use of thought as a material for poetry.
 This made him alien to his younger contemporaries and to all the later part of the century, which identified poetry with sentiment.
 His poetry is, as it were, a short cut from the wit of the 18th-century poets to the metaphysical ambitions of the twentieth (in terms of English poetry, from Alexander Pope to T. S. Eliot).

 Baratynsky's style is classical and dwells on the models of the previous century.
 Yet in his effort to give his thought the tersest and most concentrated statement, he sometimes becomes obscure by sheer dint of compression.
 Baratynsky's obvious labour gives his verse a certain air of brittleness which is at poles' ends from Pushkin's divine, Mozartian lightness and elasticity.
 Among other things, Baratynsky was one of the first Russian poets who were, in verse, masters of the complicated sentence, expanded by subordinate clauses and parentheses.